 - To explore faith with friends or family at your home, a coffee shop, restaurant or brewery

 - As a casual alternative to a typical Bible study or Sunday School

 - Get creative!
 Come up with a new way to use the discussion guides

 These guides are not intended to promote a particular tradition or denomination.
-Instead they encourage others to try to understand what the original writers of the Bible were trying to communicate in the context of their culture.
+Instead, they are written under the assumption that God is speaking to everyone.
+The questions encourage others to try to understand what the original writers of the Bible were trying to communicate in the context of their culture.
+We hope this helps you determine how the message applies to us today.
 The discussion questions contain all of the historical background and context needed for discussion; they do not require a pastor or trained teacher.
-Simply print off the discussion questions and start conversation.
+This allows you to sit back and let everyone share what they’re really thinking and feeling.
+Simply print off the discussion questions or pull them up on your phone and start conversation.
 No presentation or public speaking required (whew)!
 We add more guides to our library regularly, so check back soon!